 11. Consider All Your Transportation Options

 Flying can be very expensive.
 I plan for tickets far ahead and scan the internet for cheap flights.
-You can set alerts on sites like KAYAK and Airfare Watchdog.
 Check nearby cities.
 A recent trip to upstate New York was much cheaper to fly into Toronto than Buffalo.
 We added a Canada side trip in.
 Win, win!

 12. Summer is for Road Trips